poplatek/payment-methods-book/brick-n-mortar/README.md

 ## Danske Mobilepay

+MobilePay is very strong in many ways.

+MobilePay's use cases seems reasonably good even for brick-and-mortar payments.
+They used to require an extra Bluetooth/QR-Code device but this is no longer the case because e.g. Verifone and Ingenico are offering classic payment terminals that support these communications technologies.

+On top of that, MobilePay uses only one app and is even sporting a locked screen purchase that allows the customer to purchase using mobile phone nofitications.
+And MobilePay is trying to get black screen and open screen purchases to work as well.

+The use cases seem generally quite well designed for MobilePay, and MobilePay has a lot of features.

+MobilePay is also aiming at being able to interoperate w/the Swedish Swish in order to be able to transfer payments between Swedish Swish users and Mobilepay users.
+MobilePay is already available in Denmark, Norway and Finland and may well emerge as the winner from the mobile payment market in the Nordics.
+It already has a very significant user base.

+MobilePay has a few weaknesses as well, most notably a delay in money transfer to a bank other than Danske Bank and the fact that it requires its users to own a credit/debit card in addition to the smartphone and a bank account.

+...

 Danske Mobilepay is beginning to be well supported.
 There are payment terminals w/bluetooth and QR-code support that can be used as a standalone payment terminals or as integrated to a POS that can handle MobilePay.
 This means that no additional MobilePay device supporting Bluetooth and QR-code is needed which used to be the case.

 MobilePay is also out with a new locked screen purchase variant that makes low value purchases easier.
 They are saying that they will follow up with possibly both open screen and black screen purchase variants.
 There is also a setup where the clerk can use a mobile phone to receive the payment either over the Internet or via a bluetooth tap and probably also via a QR-code.